twlab/methylGrapher/docs/source/install.rst

 Alignment: `VG Giraffe <https://github.com/vgteam/vg>`_

-Python3: Tested on 3.9, 3.10 and 3.11.
+Python3: Tested on 3.9, 3.10, 3.11 and 3.12.
-I would recommend 3.11 as it is the latest version and has the best performance.
+I would recommend 3.12 as it is the latest version and has the best performance.
-There is a known issue with pgzip on python 3.12.
-Please avoid using 3.12 for now.

 .. warning::